stele95/LinVAM/README.md

 To avoid that, you can give the program permanent access to the input device by adding your username to the ``input`` user group on your system and giving the group write access to the ``uinput`` device.

-To do that, we use a udev rule.
+To do that, we use an udev rule.
 Udev is the Linux system that detects and reacts to devices getting plugged or unplugged on your computer.
 It also works with virtual devices like ``ydotool``.